 To understand arrhythmia, it helps to understand how your heart’s electrical system works.
 Arrhythmias known as conduction disorders are covered separately.

-Bradyarrhythmia is a slow arrhythmia in a heart that beats too slowly—a condition called bradycardia.
-For adults, this means slower than 60 beats per minute.
+Bradyarrhythmia is a slow heart rate—also called bradycardia.
+For adults, bradycardia is often defined as a heart rate that is slower than 60 beats per minute, although some studies use a heart rate of less than 50 beats per minute.
 Some people, especially people who are young or physically fit, may normally have slow heart rates.
-For them, bradycardia is not dangerous and does not cause symptoms.
+A doctor can determine whether a slow heart rate is appropriate for you.

 Premature or extra heartbeat

 A premature heartbeat happens when the signal to beat comes early.
 It can feel like your heart skipped a beat.
 The premature, or extra, heartbeat creates a short pause, which is followed by a stronger beat when your heart returns to its regular rhythm.
 These extra heartbeats are the most common type of arrhythmia.
 They are called ectopic heartbeats and can trigger other arrhythmias.

 Arrhythmias that start in the heart’s upper chambers, called the, or at the gateway to the lower chambers are called supraventricular arrhythmias.
 Supraventricular arrhythmias are known by their fast heart rates, or tachycardia.
 Tachycardia occurs when the heart, at rest, goes above 100 beats per minute.
 The fast pace is sometimes paired with an uneven heart rhythm.
 Sometimes the upper and lower chambers beat at different rates.

 - Atrial fibrillation.
 This is one of the most common types of arrhythmia.
 The heart can race at more than 400 beats per minute.